Annamarie2019/ExampleDApps/README.md

 ### Deposit address

-This dApp sends aUSDC from source-chain to destination-chain.
+This dapp sends aUSDC from source-chain to destination-chain.
 Run it on testnet.
 To test it:

 1. Fund `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` with aUSDC.